AlexandreCarlton/ansible-archlinux/roles/snapper/README.md

 have not set the `subvol` or `subvolid` flags to point to a given subvolume in `/etc/fstab` or as part of our `rootflags`.

+### Using pam_snapper

+`pam_snapper` allows us to snapshot our home directory every time we login.

+For now, we have it activate as part of `systemd-user`, although this fails to create post-snapshots on PAM session creation, and pre- and post-snapshots on close.

 ### Arch notes